kaushikTruce/kaushik-hackathon-2025/README.md

 ## 🚀 Features

-- Upload your own dataset (CSV/XLSX)
+- Upload your own dataset in CSV format
-- Automatically extract column names
+- Automatically detect and extract field (column) names
 - Ask questions in plain English
-- LLM converts your query to SQL
+- An LLM translates your question into MongoDB queries
-- SQL runs on your dataset in a Cloud SQL database
+- Queries are executed on your dataset in a Cloud MongoDB database
-- Dynamic charts (bar, line, pie, etc.) rendered in the browser
+- View dynamic charts (bar, line, pie, etc.) directly in the browser
-- LLM result caching with Redis to reduce API calls

 ---